 What are the major benefits of tracking CAC?

-The CAC is a highly crucial metric for both web-based firms and their stakeholders.
+The Customer Acquisition Cost (CAC) is a highly crucial metric for both web-based firms and their stakeholders.
 The companies can leverage this metric to study their growth prospects.
 And the investors can use this metric to find the profitability of the firms they have invested in.
 The profitability can be obtained by finding the difference between the money generated from the sales and the cost of acquiring those sales.

 This metric is also tremendously useful to the marketing team of a company.
 Analyzing the CAC metric can help them make the most of their advertising revenue and campaigns.
 Put differently, the lesser the cost of acquiring customers, the higher will be the profitability of the firm.
 The profit can then be passed on to the customers to improve their stature in the market.